Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 - Phone sim card: You can purchase a prepaid sim card within the first week (for 3 days, or 7 days).
 Prepaid sim cards are available at the following locations: Albert Hein branches, Vodaphone stores(which is a provider), Primera.
 Once, you open a Dutch bank account, you can buy a subscription from different providers (including Simpel, Lebara, Tele2, ...).
 In this [site](https://dutchreview.com/expat/mobile-phones-netherlands/
 ) you can find more information from different providers.

 - Bank account: [This site](https://www.rug.nl/education/bachelor/international-students/financial-matters/opening-dutch-bank-account?tcid=verint_10_14002_14009) may be useful in providing an overview of Dutch banks.
+You must find a geldmaat if you want to deposit cash.
 "Geldmaat" is the Dutch word for ATM.
-You must find a geldmaat if you want to deposit cash, however, all the geldmaats doesn't take notes.
-I know two of them: one in the Paddepoel, and the other is in the city center, near ABNAmro bank.
+Keep in mind that all the geldmaats doesn't take notes.
+I know two of them in Groningen: one in the Paddepoel, and the other is in the city center, near ABNAmro bank.
+  - It may take some time opening a Dutch banck account.
+You can consider online banks like Revolut.

 - DigiD: It is related to tax fairs, and you must apply for it from this [link](https://digid.nl/aanvragen) after receiving your BSN number.
 (DigiD can be used later for zorgtoeslag, huurtoeslag, etc.) .